akashgokul/Causal_Research/README.md

 - influence: This computes the boolean influence of a variable (doesn't require causality)
 - zultan_responsibility: This function uses the definition of responsibility, based on multiple paths to pivotality, defined in the paper *Finding fault: Causality and counterfactuals in group attributions* by Zultan, Gerstenberg, Lagnado (2012).
 Warning: the description of this model is somewhat ambiguous and I believe that's why many of further testing did not match the paper's results.
 Unfortunately, they did not code the model.

-Note: the same variables -> meanings, from the Causal Analysis section, hold here.
+Note: the same variable to meaning mapping, from the Causal Analysis section, hold here.